swaggo/swag/README.md

 ## Quick Start Guide

-1. Add comments to your API source code, [see Declarative Comments Format](#declarative-comments-format)
+1. Add comments to your API source code, [See Declarative Comments Format](#declarative-comments-format)

 2. Download Swag for Go by using:
 ```sh